pypeit/PypeIt/doc/spectrographs/lris.rst

    - the ``input_file_name``, which is either the FITS or `".file3"` mask design file (be sure the name includes the extension);
-   - the ``output_file_base``, which is the prefix for the four files that get created by the code.
+   - the ``output_file``, which is the name of the output file which TILSOTUA will generate.
+Do not include any extension such as `.fits`.

-   ..
-TODO: Sunil can you comment on this.
-Here it says that the second parameter in the xytowcs call
-      is "output_file_base", but in the tilsotua github page I see the parameter is called "output_file", it's not the prefix, but just the name, and that the extension (.fits) should not be provided here.
-Which one is correct?

    If only the `".file3"` file is provided, the calling sequence is: